NBISweden/workshop_omicsint_ISMBECCB/precourse.md

 #### <img border="0" src="https://www.svgrepo.com/show/7421/computer.svg" width="25" height="25"> Programming with R and Python
 ***

 The course will be taught using both R and Python depending on the tools available.
-While you will be able to follow all lectures and exercises conceptually, you should be familiar with basic usage of both programming languages as these are **requirements for the course**:
+While you will be able to follow all lectures and exercises conceptually, it is helpful if you are familiar with basic usage of both programming languages:
 - [R (part_1)](https://swcarpentry.github.io/r-novice-inflammation/)
 - [R (part_2)](http://swcarpentry.github.io/r-novice-gapminder/)
 - [Python (part_1)](https://swcarpentry.github.io/python-novice-inflammation/)